pSub/reproduce-checker-framework-issue-6725/README.md

 version 4.42 compiles the code without problems.

-This issue is fixes with https://github.com/typetools/checker-framework/pull/6692.
+This issue is fixed with https://github.com/typetools/checker-framework/pull/6692.